kimm240/Pintos_OS_Project/README.md

 ## _Introduction_
 Pintos는 80x86 architecutre을 위한 간단한 operating system framework이다. pintos는 kernel threads, loading, user program, file system이 매우 간단한 방법으로 구현돼있다. 이 프로젝트에서는, 해당 부분을 strengthen해야 한다.

-## _About?_
+## _About File_
 _‘threads/’_
-Source code for the base kernel, which you will modify starting in project 1.
+Source code for the base kernel, which you will modify starting in _project 1_.

 _‘userprog/’_
-Source code for the user program loader, which you will modify starting with project 2.
+Source code for the user program loader, which you will modify starting with _project 2_.

 _‘vm/’_
 An almost empty directory.
-You will implement virtual memory here in project 3.
+You will implement virtual memory here in _project 3_.

 _‘filesys/’_
 Source code for a basic file system.
-You will use this file system starting with project 2, but you will not modify it until project 4.
+You will use this file system starting with _project 2_, but you will not modify it until _project 4_.

 _‘devices/’_
-Source code for I/O device interfacing: keyboard, timer, disk, etc. You will modify the timer implementation in project 1.
+Source code for I/O device interfacing: keyboard, timer, disk, etc. You will modify the timer implementation in _project 1_.
 Otherwise you should have no need to change this code.

 _‘lib/’_
 An implementation of a subset of the standard C library.
-The code in this directory is compiled into both the Pintos kernel and, starting from project
+The code in this directory is compiled into both the Pintos kernel and, starting from _project
-2, user programs that run under it.
+2_, user programs that run under it.
 In both kernel code and user programs, headers in this directory can be included using the #include <...> notation.
 You should have little need to modify this code.